authcrunch/authcrunch.github.io/docs/apps/sso_saml.md

 The steps necessary to enable AWS SSO in the plugin follow:

-1. Generate Self-Signed ceritficate and private key
+1. Generate a self-signed ceritficate (for `metadata.xml`) and private key (for creating assertions)
 2. Add Caddyfile directives enabling AWS SSO
 3. Add Caddyfile user transforms with AWS SSO roles
 4. Download metadata file